1856 Schiedam train accident: Event

-In the evening of Sunday 10 August 1856, the second-last train from Amsterdam to Rotterdam of the Hollandsche IJzeren Spoorweg-Maatschappij on the Amsterdam–Haarlem–Rotterdam railway departed with a delay from Den Haag Centraal Station.
+In the evening of Sunday 10 August 1856, the second-last train from Amsterdam to Rotterdam of the Hollandsche IJzeren Spoorweg-Maatschappij on the Amsterdam–Haarlem–Rotterdam railway departed with a delay from Den Haag Hollands Spoor.
 It was further delayed because it was busy at all stations that evening.
 The train left Schiedam Centrum station at 23:07 p.m. local time.
 After the train departed, the station master of Schiedam Centrum Station kept the last train from The Hague waiting for seven minutes before it was allowed to continue.
 There was no track security at that time.
 A passenger train was only allowed to depart 10 minutes after the preceding train.
 However, the station master released the train three minutes early.

 The first train stopped near Delfshaven after hitting a carriage on the tracks, but moved on after a few minutes.
 While the train got up to speed, the other train rammed it from behind.
 The last two carriages of the second train were derailed and a third one was partly shattered but stayed attached.
 The train driver of the first train didn't notice the crash and continued to Rotterdam.

 The train arrived a half shattered carriage.The two passengers in the derailed rear carriage had been thrown out of the carriage and were minorly injured.
 The carriage with third class passengers was completely destroyed.
 From the eight or nine people that were in the carriage, three died.
 The other passengers were injured.
 Five were seriously injured and other passengers had minor injuries.
 Another newspaper article reported four deaths and nine injuries.